davidlunceford10/davidlunceford/README.md

 # davidlunceford

 About me:
 I'm a senior at BYU-I studying cloud computing.
 I currently work full time as a caregiver for Empowering Human Services in Idaho Falls.
 I enjoy coding, building/ fixing computers, psychology, and sociology.
-I started off college as a commnunications student but lost interest because of the limitated emphases available for that major.
+I started off college as a communications student but lost interest because of the limited emphases available for that major.
 A key aspect of who I am centers on trying to factor life's abstract problems into their formulaic patterns and relationships so I can solve them and share their solutions as credibly and compellingly as possible.

 Skills and Technologies:
 So far I've worked with Python, HTML/CSS, C#, and Cisco IOS for network configuration and troubleshooting.